Search this site

 Meet The Press, Wikipedia

-The program did become more substantive after that first 24 minute segment.
-However, Mr. Russert still squandered a third of the time playing to single issue viewers who are fixated on topics having little to do with running the country.
+The program did improve after that first 24 minute segment.
+However, Mr. Russert still squandered a third of the time playing to single issue viewers.

 "Mr. Moyers,